- Literature

 TREFUSIS, Violet.
 Pirates at Play.
 London: Michael Joseph, 1950.

-Marie-Blanche (born Marguerite di Pietro; 1897-1958) was the daughter of the couturiere Jeanne Lanvin.
-She was a gifted pianist and soprano, sought after by Satie and Poulenc, to perform their music.
-Marie-Blanche’s musical life flourished in her aunt's Winnaretta’s salon, eventually leading to performances on international concert stages with the Nadia Boulanger Ensemble.
-Among the Ensemble’s most successful pieces were the Monteverdi Madrigals, with Marie-Blanche singing “Lamento della ninfa”.
+Marie-Blanche (1897-1958) was the daughter of the French fashion designer Jeanne Lanvin, and the niece of Violet’s lover, the great musical patron Winaretta Singer, Princesse de Polignac.
+Marie-Blanche was a gifted pianist and soprano, who performed on international concert stages with the Nadia Boulanger Ensemble.
+Among the group's most successful pieces were the Monteverdi Madrigals, with Marie-Blanche singing “Lamento della ninfa”.
 In 1937 the Boulanger Ensemble recorded the Monteverdi Madrigals for commercial release on HMV’s Red Label series.
 The album proved an instant success, and in the long run proved to be of immense importance in arousing public interest in early music.